Co occurring Disorders and Dual Diagnosis

 Understanding Denial

 Just as denial is common in addiction, it is common in mental health.
 Facing conditions that a person feels is beyond his or her control can be understandably intimidating.
-Ignoring the destruction it is causing in life and the consequences it brings is very scary, and sometimes it is easiest just to ignore it in the hope it will dissipate by itself.
-Shame and feelings of weakness can also deter an individual from tackling the issue head on.
+Admitting the destruction it is causing in life and the consequences it brings is very scary, and sometimes it is easiest just to ignore it in the hope it will dissipate by itself.
+Shame and feelings of weakness can also deter an individual from tackling the issue head-on.
 It is quite understandable.
-But it is critical to remember that mental illness and drug addiction is a disease and can happen to anybody.
+However, it is critical to remember that mental illness and drug addiction is a disease and can happen to anybody.
 Allowing yourself to admit that is the first, and perhaps most important step to turning around your life and entering recovery.

 Co Occurring Mental Health Disorders in Teens